What Cowboy Funk will do for you

 So who are you anyway?

 You’ll probably figure out my likes and dislikes over the course of reading (or not reading) my blog posts, but here’s a teaser: I’m a passionate football fan (soccer, whatever) but I also occasionally watch and enjoy tennis and basketball.
-I’m an absolutely massive fan of Juventus, so much so that I occasionally write articles for a Juventus fanblog over herealong with a few other brilliant writers (if you're curious, I write as Chuks A).
+I’m an absolutely massive fan of Juventus, so much so that I occasionally write articles for a Juventus fanblog over herealong with a few other brilliant writers (if you're curious, I write as Chuks A. Find my articles here).
 I enjoy videogames, movies, and all that fun stuff, but I think we’re reaching the point where this is turning into some cheesy autobiography.
 Surely you’re not that interested in who I am?

 Should you listen to me?
 Heck, I don’t know, you should do as you like really.
 Am I some sort of expert in any particular field?
 Well, like Dan Benjamin from 5by5 once said so eloquently: “I have no credentials except that I’ve made every mistake a man could possibly make.”
 I haven’t quite done that (yet?), but the sentiment of that statement nicely captures my answer to that question.

 Should I still be reading this stuff?

 Well, you’ve gotten this far, so I guess that means you’re at least a little bit interested in what I have to say, which is absolutely brilliant!
 If you’re interested in more of my ramblings, then subscribe to my e-mail list here!
 I’ll only mail you every once in a while with a new blog post.